 Brazil and El Salvador are countries with a growing number of social media users (Nasir et al., 2018; Da Silveira, 2017; 2019), who have become a relevant target audience for far-right actors to exploit communications technology to advance the expansion of their ideology, as well as various economic interests (De Gregorio & Goanta, 2022).
 Although the use of online platforms for the dissemination of political propaganda, collective mobilisation and discursive construction of the far-right have been studied in Western countries (Gheorghe, 2019; Conway et al., 2019), a gap exists regarding how the far-right operates in this respect in the Global South, especially in Latin America.

 These countries present a growing network of political influencers, with a presence on various social networks, who build audiences and sell far-right ideology through intimate and accessible relationships with the audiences who consume their content (Lewis, 2018).
-Influencers are authentic communicators in social media and can be defined as opinion leaders who are active on social networks (Idem).
-These users have a high number of followers, are admired, followed by the public and heard by the crowd (Romero et al., 2011).
+Influencers are effective communicators in social media and can be defined as opinion leaders who are active on social networks (Idem).
+These users have a high number of followers, are admired and heard by the crowd (Romero et al., 2011).
 In the case of the political influencer, it is often a celebrity, who is very effective at fusing political content with personal branding communication techniques to gain an audience and followers (Leidig & Bayarri, 2022).
-Regarding the phenomenon of "Instafame", Marwick (2015) argues that it is a "variety of celebrity", which manages a mentality and a set of self-presentation practices endemic to social media.
+Regarding the phenomenon of "Instafame", Marwick (2015) argues that it is a "variety of celebrity", which manages a series of communicative characteristics, primarily defined by self-presentation practices suited to social media.
 In the case of political influencers, they strategically design a profile, target followers and reveal personal information about their habits and non-verbal forms of expression to increase attention and thus enhance their online status (Senft, 2013).